miracle2k/xappy/docs/image.rst

   - The process of extracting image information is lossy so that recall cannot be perfect.

+  - Images are all scaled to the same size (currently 128x128 pixels) before analysis.
+The scaling process can lose detail (when scaling down) or blur images (when scaling up).

   - It is a somewhat subjective question as to how similar two images are.
 (I have discovered that opinions on this can be quite markedly different!)

+  - The similarity algorithm has no notion of the absolute size of objects depicted in an image, or the kind of thing represented;
+    whereas subjective assesments are influenced by this sort of thing.
+For example if we recognize an image as being of a big building, then we will tend to favour other images of big buildings over images of other categories of objects, or small objects; even if the actual shapes and colours in the image do not warrant this.

   - Colour forms part of similarity algorithm.
 For example it might be that a blue square and a red square of the same dimensions are